samiz-dat/hyperreadings/docs/index.md

 ## Archival properties

 So far, the emphasis of this README has been on _durability_; and the "accidents of the archive" have been instances of destruction and loss.
 The persistence of an archive is, however, no guarantee of its _accessibility_, a common reality in digital libraries where access management is ubiquitous.
 Official institutions police access to their archives vigilantly for the ostensible purpose of preservation, but ultimately creating a rarified relationship between the archives and their publics.
-Disregarding this precious tendency, we also introduce _adoptability_ as a fundamental consideration in the making of Dat Library and HyperReadings.
+Disregarding this precious tendency, we also introduce _adaptability_ as a fundamental consideration in the making of the projects, Dat Library and HyperReadings.

+To adapt is to fit something for a new purpose.
+It emphasizes that the archive is not a dead object of research but a set of possible tools waiting to be activated in new circumstances.
+This is always a possibility of an archive, but we want to treat this possibility as desirable, as the horizon towards which these projects move.
+We know how infrastructures can attenuate desire and simply just make things difficult.
+We want to actively encourage radical reuse.

+In the following section, we don't define these properties but rather discuss how we implement (or fail to implement) them in software, while highlighting some of the potential difficulties introduced.

 ### Durability (being reliable, redundant, etc.)
 ### Accessibility (ability to access)